NickDimmock/lls-researcher-induction/docs/README.md

 - [https://skillshub.northampton.ac.uk](https://skillshub.northampton.ac.uk)
 - Found in the [Libguides](https://libguides.northampton.ac.uk) **Students** menu.

-A wide variety of written, visual and video guides, tutorials, and reference materials from LLS.
+A collection of written, visual and video guides, tutorials, and reference materials on academic skills from LLS.

 ## Research Support